geoffrey-young/RecommendationEngine/README.md

 Think of this as a proof of concept exercise you could be tasked with day one at a new job - you are handed a raw data set and expected to show off your work in a presentation to the head of Product Development after a few sprints.
 This project, if worked through to completion, will prepare you for that day.

 Heavy use of [Amazon Web Services](https://aws.amazon.com/) is strongly encouraged.
-In fact, this entire project could be tackled using only the [AWS Always Free Tier](https://aws.amazon.com/free/?nc2=h_ql_pr&awsf.Free%20Tier%20Types=categories%23alwaysfree) via a clever combination of [Lambda](https://aws.amazon.com/lambda/), [Glue](https://aws.amazon.com/glue/), and [DynamoDB](https://aws.amazon.com/dynamodb/).
+In fact, I suspect this entire project could be tackled using only the [AWS Always Free Tier](https://aws.amazon.com/free/?nc2=h_ql_pr&awsf.Free%20Tier%20Types=categories%23alwaysfree) via a clever combination of [Lambda](https://aws.amazon.com/lambda/), [Glue](https://aws.amazon.com/glue/), and [DynamoDB](https://aws.amazon.com/dynamodb/).
 Other approaches using more idiomatic AWS tools and services will be suggested along the way.
 In the end, however, you ought to explore and ultimately use whatever tools capture your interest and imagination.

 ### Phases